-103. IRENA's mission to scale up renewable energy globally is actively supported through the IRENA/Abu Dhabi Fund for Development (ADFD) project facility.
+100. IRENA's mission to scale up renewable energy globally is actively supported through the IRENA/Abu Dhabi Fund for Development (ADFD) project facility.
 Through this facility, USD 350 million in concessional loans have been allocated by ADFD to projects in developing countries recommended by IRENA.
 These funds are disbursed over seven cycles, leveraging the equivalent or more from other sources.
 The facility's focus is on innovative projects with transformative results that enhance learning, are easily replicated or scaled up and further the advanced deployment of energy.

-104. The first cycle resulted in the allocation of USD 41 million in January 2014, leveraging an additional USD 42 million from other funding sources to six medium-sized renewable energy projects.
+101. The first cycle resulted in the allocation of \$41 million in January 2014, leveraging an additional \$42 million from other funding sources to six medium-sized renewable energy projects.
 These projects are to be implemented in Africa, Asia, Latin America and the Pacific.
 All six projects will have a direct positive impact on the livelihoods of 300,000 people bringing power, biodiesel for transport and drinking water to coastal fishermen, schools, tourism, health centers and small village businesses.

-105. The second cycle is nearing completion with shortlisted projects recommended to ADFD for final selection.
-Project proposals have been scored and commented on by experts based on technical merit, commercial feasibility, socioeconomic and environmental benefits as well as replicability/scalability. innovativeness. transformative nature of the project, and scope to improve energy access and energy security.
+102. The second cycle is near completion with 19 projects under final consideration by the Advisory Committee.
+These proposals have been scored and commented on by experts based on technical merit, commercial feasibility, socio-economic and environmental benefits as well as replicability, innovativeness, the transformative nature of the project, and scope to improve energy access and energy security.
 The projects constitute a diverse and promising mix of projects covering Asia, Africa, Latin America and Small Island Developing States and a broad range of technologies.
 The increased diversity and growth in requested loan amounts demonstrate progress for the future of the IRENA/ADFD project facility and its ability to reach a wide range of countries and promote the widespread use of renewable energy.
-The announcement of the selected projects will be made at IRENA's fifth Assembly in January 2015.
-The third cycle opened in November 2014 with a deadline for applications of 18 February 2015.
+The announcement of the selected projects will be made at IRENA's 5th Assembly in January 2015.
+The third cycle opens November 2014.